communitiesuk/funding-service-design-notification/README.md

     Note: For unit (integration) testing, you also need to set this in `pytest.ini`

-1. Enter the virtual environment as described above, then:
+2. Enter the virtual environment as described above, then:

-        flask run
+    `flask run`

     Note: This service is an internal service so it doesn't have the frontend.

+# Run with Gunicorn

+In deployed environments the service is run with gunicorn.
+You can run the service locally with gunicorn to test

+First set the FLASK_ENV environment you wish to test eg:

+    export FLASK_ENV=dev

+Then run gunicorn using the following command:

+    gunicorn wsgi:app -c run/gunicorn/local.py

 ## How to post data for notification service.